SMTG-Bham/galore/paper.md

 characterise the chemical nature and electronic structure of materials.
-XPS is based on the photoelectric effect, which was discovered by Hertz in 1887, and later refined by Rutherford in 1914 as
+XPS is based on the photoelectric effect, which was discovered by Hertz [-@Hertz1887], and later refined by Rutherford [-@Rutherford1914] leading to the modern expression
 $$E_\text{k} = h\nu - E_\text{B}.$$
 Photons with energies $h\nu$ ranging from 5 eV up to 12 keV eject electrons (referred to as "photoelectrons") from the occupied